Hayden-Johnston/data-manager/README.md

 # Data Input:
-The data service checks every 1 second for new data in input.txt and clears it when processed.\n To send data to the service, simply write the data to input.txt
+The data service checks every 1 second for new data in input.txt and clears it when processed.<br>
+To send data to the service, write the data to input.txt

 # Receiving Data:
 The output data is appended to db.txt which can be read to retrieve the input data.